amirkiaml/Academics/README.md

-# Academics
+# Educational Background
-This repository is dedicated to my academic life, mainly for the purpose of showcasing some of the major transferrable projects that I have acquired in over 12 years of living in academia, from undergraduate to PhD.
+This repository is dedicated to my academic life, mainly for the purpose of telling my story and showcasing some of the major transferrable projects that I have acquired in over 12 years of living in academia, from undergraduate to PhD, plus my recent transition to data science.
 Some of these skills are as follows: **analytical thinking**, **time management**, **project management**, **advanced quantitative and qualitative reasoning** and **research skills**.
 [My academic CV can be found here](https://drive.google.com/file/d/1ITlkwcnUVF85qjkpPhkJ4s8CWt6H3TVl/view?usp=sharing)

 ## Undergraduate